maim-lain/schooloflust/walkthrough.md

 ---

 ### Job agency:
-- when does quest complete?

 - [Read my tips for the minigame here](https://github.com/maim-lain/schooloflust/blob/master/minigames.md#selling-sex-toys-for-scarlett)
-- You should sell all 12 items, but as long as you sell at least 9 then I guess you're fine
+- You should try to sell all 12 items, but as long as you sell at least 9 then it's fine
 - Scarlett -> Talk (+1 Romance) (Received $24) (Received disguise)
+- *Completed sidequest: Job agency*
 - Enter the cafe to the right of the job agency

 ---